fostroll/mordl/doc/README_POS.md

 ## Part of Speech Tagging

-With MorDL, you can create and train POS-tagger models, evaluate it and make predictions.
+With MorDL, you can create and train POS-tagger models, evaluate them and make predictions.

 ### Table of Contents